samirettali/dotfiles/README.md

     └── karabiner
 ```

-Application specific plugins are managed using git submodules inside the
+Software specific plugins are managed using git submodules inside the
 corresponding application folder.

 ## Missing